Wednesdays to Sundays 10am - 4:00pm

 Backus-Page House Attractions

-The Agricultural Centre will house exhibits showcasing the rural and farming history of western Elgin County for our visitors.
+The Agricultural Centre houses exhibits showcasing the rural and farming history of western Elgin County for our visitors.
 Funded by the estates of George Kimble and Theresa Cutler McPhee, Government of Canada, and community donations.